alxshelepenok/urlshortener/README.md

 # URL Shortener

-A simple library to shorten goo.gl URL's in Golang.
+A simple library to shorten URL's with goo.gl written in Golang.

 ## Basic usage